AccessMap/accessmap-react-native/docs/bugs.md

 # Bug Fixes

 ## High Priority (1 = highest)
+1. Double check the parameters we are passing to Mapbox (not null) to avoid the sidewalk data error
-1. Add announceForAccessibility throughout the app whenever needed for screenreader accessibility
+2. Add announceForAccessibility throughout the app whenever needed for screenreader accessibility

 ## Low Priority
 2. Make the "Report Issue" button look nicer